themattchan/Skaro/README.markdown

                                                           photo38 -> https://photo.someawesome.site/user/123/607492334...
 ```

-We can use Skaro normal serialization method this data:
+We can use Skaro's normal serialization method this data:

 ```scala
 import com.lukecycon.avro._